 The Mesa Arts Center hosted its 19th annual Día de los Muertos Festival in downtown Mesa, Arizona on October 19-20, 2024.
-Arizona State University’s Center for Innovation in Informal STEM Learning staff and co-collaborators from the STEAMBrando Futuros team, (part of the Engaging Hispanic Communities project), ran activities at the event.
+Arizona State University’s Center for Innovation in Informal STEM Learning staff and co-collaborators from the STEAMBrando Futuros team, (part of the Co-creating with Communities project, ran activities at the event.
 One of the activities was an adaptation of the NISE Network's Voyage through the Solar System: Space Souvenir activity that made connections to traditional Mexican folk art and indigenous Mesoamerican astronomy.

 Día de los Muertos (Day of the Dead) is a multi-day celebration in Mexican and other Latin American cultures to remember, honor, and celebrate friends and family who have passed.
 Mesa Arts Center’s annual free event is a community collaboration that brings more than 30,000 individuals to the streets of downtown Mesa each year for a wide range of activities, performances, art, food, and so much more.
 To get a taste of festivities, check out Mesa Arts Center’s YouTube channel for footage of the 2020 virtual Día de los Muertos celebration.